 8:30am – Morning mediation including walking, sitting and laying down mediation for a total of just under two hours

-1:00pm – Afternoon lesson (in English) followed by second round of walking, sitting and laying down mediation
+1:00pm – Afternoon lesson followed by a second round of walking, sitting and laying down mediation

 4:00pm – Chores.
 Very simple little things around the wat.
 Technically optional, but please lend a helping hand if you are physically able

 5:00pm – Relaxation and afternoon tea.
 Clean drinking water and tea are always available

 6:00pm – Chanting followed by sitting meditation